shandilyaguy247/ECE3002_VLSI_System_Design/README.md

 ## Contributing
 Pull requests and any corrections to the codes are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-If there are any other tasks that I may have misssed, fork the changes here, I will review them and commit.
+I would certainly love to include any and all new lab tasks that I may have missed.